PLBY Group Inc. (PLBY) and the Battle of Fundamentals vs. Technicals

-PLBY Group Inc. (NASDAQ:PLBY) went up by 1.61% from its latest closing price compared to the recent 1-year high of $63.04.
-The company’s stock price has collected -6.66% of loss in the last five trading sessions.
-Press Release reported 15 hours ago that PLBY Group to Participate in Canaccord Genuity’s 41st Annual Growth Conference
+PLBY Group Inc. (NASDAQ:PLBY) went up by 5.62% from its latest closing price compared to the recent 1-year high of $63.04.
+The company’s stock price has collected 4.06% of gains in the last five trading sessions.
+Press Release reported 7 hours ago that PLBY Group Reports Second Quarter 2021 Financial Results

 Is It Worth Investing in PLBY Group Inc. (NASDAQ :PLBY) Right Now?